-This New Zealand Network was established in 2009 with support from the Ministry of Health to promote excellent Maternal Fetal Medicine (MFM) Services around New Zealand and support maternity healthcare providers in District Health Boards.
+This Network was established with support from the Ministry of Health to promote excellence in Maternal Fetal Medicine (MFM) Services around New Zealand and support maternity healthcare providers.
 It also hopes to encourage recruitment and retention within the sub-specialty field of Maternal Fetal Medicine.

 MFM includes the care of women with a high risk pregnancy.
 This may include women with a very complex medical condition themselves or a pregnancy complicated by fetal anomaly, complex multiple gestation and other fetal conditions which may require access to advanced procedures.

 The subspecialties were developed by the Royal Australian and New Zealand College of Obstetrics and Gynaecology to:

 - promote the concentration of specialised expertise, special facilities and clinical material that will be of considerable benefit to some patients